-France has rise in anti-Muslim acts
+France sees sharp increase in anti-Muslim acts

 Paris — At least as many anti-Muslim acts have taken place in France since the terror attacks this month as for all of last year, a leading Muslim group reported Friday.

 The French Council for the Muslim Religion said 128 anti-Muslim actions or threats were reported from Jan.
 7-20 — a number that does not include the densely populated Paris region.
 That’s compared to 133 in all of France, including Paris, in 2014.